wcfrobert/wthisj/README.md

 **Nuance #2: Is J Calculated Differently For The X and Y Axes?**

 Yes!
 Despite being called a "polar moment of inertia", the $J_c$​​​ term is used like a planar moment of inertia.
-It is possible to calculate an $J_c$ for both orthogonal axes, you need to swap the "flange" and "web" areas and follow the derivation provided in the previous section.
+It is possible to calculate an $J_c$ for both orthogonal axes, you need to swap the "flange" and "web" areas then follow the derivation in the previous section.

 The use of $J_c$ to represent planar moment of inertia in concrete design is a confusing anti-pattern.
 Recall from mechanics of materials that polar moment of inertia ($I_z$ or $J$) is a property associated with in-plane torsion, whereas planar moments of inertia are properties associated with out-of-plane flexure.
-There is only one possible polar MOI ($J$) , but two planar MOI ($I_x$ and $I_y$) for any cross section.
+For any cross section, there is only one possible polar MOI ($J$), but two planar MOI ($I_x$ and $I_y$).
 Here are some formulas to jog your memory:

 $$I_z = J = I_x + I_y$$